invcble/NoMoreBorder/README.md

 # NoMoreBorder

 NoMoreBorder is a utility designed to enhance your multitasking experience by enabling any windowed application to run in a fullscreen borderless mode without changing the screen resolution.
-This software is perfect for users who desire a seamless and immersive experience across various applications, from gaming to productivity tools.
+This software is perfect for certain scenarios where applications don't have a dedicated full-screen borderless mode and running it fullscreen would mess up with dual screen behaviours.

 ## Screenshots